| Renee Goodwin

 In the 70's he joined his long time friend Jim King and formed the duo called the Watkins Marsh Bumppe Shoppe (really!!).
-Together they had an active performing schedule, including being the first performers at the Me and Thee Coffeehouse in Marblehead and reached opening act status at Passim's in Cambridge.
+Together they had an active performing schedule and reached opening act status at Passim's in Cambridge.
 The Bumppe Shoppe recorded one album called "Bumpper Croppe"

 In the 80's Bob joined with Jon Roper and Myra Franks (now Myra MacLeod) and formed the Generic String Band which evolved into Frosty Morn' with the addition of hammered dulcimer player Sally McKnight.
 Frosty Morn' performed into the 90's releasing one album entitled "Thin Ice".

-Bob has written over 50 songs, some of which have made it into the Simons and Goodwin repertoire, and has threatened numerous times to release a solo disk.
+Bob has written over 50 songs, some of which have made it into the Simons and Goodwin repertoire.
+He has also released a solo CD of original tunes entitled "Falling Through the Years".
 However, the Simons and Goodwin project is the number one priority.